We do our best to answer all questions you may have. Please email us at CubaRhythmandViews@gmail.com

 No, to the contrary, they are warm and welcoming.
 The people of Cuba feel that despite ideological differences between our governments, we are all human beings and we should be able to get along.
 The Cuban people are hospitable, gracious and friendly and they will go out of their way to make sure your stay in Cuba is pleasant.
 Many people in Cuba are curious about life in the United States, and they welcome the opportunity to show you what Cuba is really like.
 But, be aware that with the growth of international tourism, there has been an increase in street hustlers who will try to make money from you.
 If someone offers you a "special deal" on something, be careful, it could be a scam.
 For example, cheap cigars you buy on the street will be fake, even if they have a prestigious label and the seller swears his cousin gets them directly from the Cohiba factory.

-Yes, according to the most current Department of Treasury Regulations on Legal Travel to Cuba you must be engaged in full time educational and cultural people-to-people activities, such as those planned for our group.
+Yes, according to the most current Department of Treasury Regulations on Legal Travel to Cuba you must be engaged in full-time activities intended to strengthen civil society, such as those planned for our group.
 If you escape for a day at the beach on your own, you are violating the conditions of the license and you put the whole group at risk for sanctions.
-There are also limits on what you can buy and bring back into the USA.
 These are conditions set by the US Government, not Cuba.

 Because of the economic embargo the USA has established against Cuba, you cannot yet use your ATM card, credit cards, or traveler's checks while you are in Cuba.
 All transactions must be in cash.
 Bring the amount of money you plan to spend in U.S dollars, Canadian dollars or Euros.
 Once you arrive in Cuba, you can exchange your cash for the CUC (Cuban Convertible Peso).
 Though the CUC is "officially" at par with the U.S. Dollar, there is a flat 13% exchange rate.
 In our experience, costs of converting U.S. Currency to Canadian (or Euros); and then converting that into CUCs will likely be near the 13% U.S. dollar fee, so it is advised to just bring US Dollars.
 Please remember to keep your extra cash locked up in the hotel safe, and carry with you on the street only what you anticipate you'll need.